optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 - In an effort to make everything very descriptive, some names got too long.
-For example `"convergence.absolute_gradient_tolerance"` is very long but most people are so familiar with reading `"gtol_abs"` (from scipy and nlopt) that `"convergence.gtol_abs"` would be a better name.
+For example `"convergence.absolute_gradient_tolerance"` is very long but most people are so familiar with reading `"gtol_abs"` (from SciPy and NLopt) that `"convergence.gtol_abs"` would be a better name.
 - It might have been a bad idea to harmonize default values for similar options that appear in multiple optimizers.
-Sometimes the options, while similar in spirit, are defined slightly differently and usually algorithm developers will set all tuning parameters to maximize performance on a benchmark set they care about.
-If we change how options are handled in estimagic, should consider to just harmonize names and not default values.
+Sometimes, the options, while similar in spirit, are defined slightly differently and usually algorithm developers will set all tuning parameters to maximize performance on a benchmark set they care about.
+If we change how options are handled in estimagic, we should consider just harmonizing names and not default values.

 #### Proposal

-In total we want to offer four entry points for the configuration of optimizers:
+In total, we want to offer four entry points for the configuration of optimizers:

 1. Instead of passing an `Algorithm` class (as described in [Algorithm Selection](algorithm-selection)) the user can create an instance of their